 Through the University’s Widening Participation programme we help talented school pupils from disadvantaged backgrounds, and adults with no formal qualifications, access our degree programmes.
 See the Widening Participation website for more details.

 We welcome enquires from international researchers who are interested in working with us for a fixed period of time as visiting academic visitors.
-For more information and how to apply please visit the academic visitors page.
+For more information and how to apply please visit the Visiting Scholars page.

 Offer Your Support